sraghavan88/governing_dynamics/_posts/2024-04-15-parser-generator.markdown

 {% endhighlight %}

-So the parser has taken the array and broken it down to its compoenents of array start token the integer values and array end token.Now when we look at grammar syntax we can relate to it better.
+So the parser has taken the array and broken it down to its components of array start token the integer values and the array end token.Now when we look at grammar syntax we can relate to it better.

- - `init {` refers to start of an array represented in the grammer line no 1`init : '{' `
+ - `init {` refers to the start of an array represented in the grammar line no 1`init : '{' `
- - `value` is the Interger values of the array
+ - `value` is the Integer values of the array

 ### A bad input